lsebbenxavier/html-codes/README.md

 Any web content can be converted into a link, so that when clicked (or otherwise activated) it will cause the browser to go to another address (URL).

-# Hack

-HipHop Virtual Machine (HHVM)

-Created by Facebook.
-The language is open source software under the BSD license.

-Hack allows programmers to use static typing and dynamic typing.
-This type system is called gradual typing, which is also implemented in other languages like ActionScript.

-Hack's type system allows types to be specified for function arguments, function return values, and class properties; however, types of local variables cannot be defined.